Edited by Jürgen Basedow, Giesela Rühl, Franco Ferrari and Pedro de Miguel Asensio

-By the choice of law we understand the selection of the law that governs a legal relation with a cross-border dimension, this including the law to be applied in adjudicating a dispute arising from that relation.
-Choice of law is one of the methods of private international law (→ Private International Law, methods of).
+By the choice of law we understand the selection of the law that governs a legal relation with a cross-border dimension, this including the law to be applied in adjudicating a dispute arising p.
+312from that relation.
+Choice of law is one of the methods of private international law (→private international law, methods of).
 It has a dual meaning.
 It sometimes refers to a choice made by private parties, eg by contracting parties, by a testator, by a husband and wife, on the law that is to govern the relationship at issue.
-This variant connects to ideas of individual freedom and party autonomy and will be discussed in the entry → Party autonomy.
+This variant connects to ideas of individual freedom and party autonomy and will be discussed in the entry →Party autonomy.
 In the second and wider sense, choice of law refers to any determination of the applicable law, whether put into effect by the private parties involved or by a court drawing from case-law or legislation.
-This entry deals with choice of law in this second regard and will consider a number of theoretical implications of choice of law as such, in particular the justification for the application of foreign law (→ Foreign law, application and ascertainment), below I., and some of its consequences, below II., the structure of the conflict rule, below III., as well as some → connecting factors and particular features of connections, below IV.
+This entry deals with choice of law in this second regard and will consider a number of theoretical implications of choice of law as such, in particular the justification for the application of foreign law (→Foreign law, application and ascertainment), below I., and some of its consequences, below II., the structure of the conflict rule, below III., as well as some →connecting factors and particular features of connections, below IV.

 I. Choice and the application of foreign law